Milliken, Ontario: History

 Splendid China Mall is a Chinese-themed shopping mall in Milliken.
 The area is home to several ethnic-themed businesses, given the area's demographic.

-The demographics of the community is made up of mainly immigrants with a strong Chinese Canadian presence.
-It is home to one of several Chinatowns in Toronto.
-There are two, large Chinese-theme malls in Milliken, Pacific Mall and Splendid China Mall.
-Market Village, another Chinese-theme mall which used to be located next to Pacific Mall, was demolished in 2018 to make way for the Remington Centre which is currently under construction.

-In recent years, the South Asian population has also boomed within the region, particularly the Sri Lankan Tamil and Indian Gujarati community.
-For example, a South Asian movie theatre is now located at the Woodside Square Mall at McCowan and Finch and plans are also in place for a major South Asian mall to be developed at Finch and Middlefield.

 Education

 Two secular public school boards, and three separate public school boards operate in the neighbourhood.
 Only one of the five school boards that operate schools in the community is French first language public school board, Conseil scolaire Viamonde (CSV).
 CSV is a French-based public secular school board that operates one public elementary school in Milliken, École élémentaire Laure-Rièse.
 The elementary school provides schooling for students throughout Milliken, Milliken Mills, and adjacent communities in Markham and Scarborough.

 In addition to CSV, the separate Toronto Catholic District School Board (TCDSB), and secular Toronto District School Board (TDSB) also operates English-based public schools in Milliken, providing schooling for students that reside in the neighbourhood.
 Presently, both TCDSB and TDSB only operate elementary schools in the area.
 They include: